gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 This admission controller reacts on `CREATE` operations for `Shoot`s.
-If enabled, it will enable the managed `VerticalPodAutoscaler` components (see [this doc](../usage/shoot_autoscaling.md#vertical-pod-auto-scaling)) per default by setting `spec.kubernetes.verticalPodAutoscaler.enabled=true` for newly created Shoots.
+If enabled, it will enable the managed `VerticalPodAutoscaler` components (see [this doc](../usage/shoot_autoscaling.md#vertical-pod-auto-scaling)) by setting `spec.kubernetes.verticalPodAutoscaler.enabled=true` for newly created Shoots.
 Already existing Shoots and new Shoots that explicitly disable VPA (`spec.kubernetes.verticalPodAutoscaler.enabled=false`) will not be affected by this admission plugin.